auth0/universal-login/packages/auth0-acul-js/examples/acul-boilerplate/README.md

    ```

 6. **Development Server**
-   - Starts a local development server on port 3032
+   - Starts a local http server on port 3032 that serves assets
-   - Serves the screen for testing
+   - Serves the screen for testing on port 3000

 </details>